 This building celebrated its 100th anniversary in 2014 and is still in use today.
 In 1940, a large addition was built that consisted of space for an elementary school, library, auditorium, gymnasium, cafeteria and industrial arts wing.
 When completed, the 1885 brick school was torn down as well as the wood frame 1st and 2nd building.
 The wood cafeteria and home economics building was sold for scrap in 1946.
 A third floor was added above the cafeteria in 1952.
 The library was expanded in 1971.
 Renovations to the building were done in 1972.
 Major renovations occurred in 1989.
 This school was renamed the Chagrin Falls Intermediate School in 1999 and now houses 4th and 5th grades.
 At that time additional renovations occurred.
 The boilers were replaced in 2003.

-1957 – The Lewis Sands Elementary School was built
+1957 – The Lewis Sands Elementary School

 The Lewis Sands Elementary school was the first school on the current High School campus.
 It was named after Lewis Sands, who was the principal of Chagrin Falls from 1927-1934 and then Superintendent of the Chagrin Falls Schools for 24 years (1934-1958).
 The Chagrin Falls School Board first considered the need of a new school building in September of 1954.
 The Board engaged a team of specialists from Kent State University to make a study of population and population growth in the school district.
 From this study the experts recommended that an Elementary School be built.
 The public voted in favor of a bond issue in 1955 to finance construction.
 Many in the town still felt that a High School was more in need than the Elementary School.
 As a result, the matter was studied during 1955-56 and it was concluded that the Elementary School should be built first.
 Ground was broken in 1956.
 Much of this building was torn down to make room for the current Middle School, but parts of it still remain.